terhnt/counterparty-lib/README.md

 # Manual installation

-Download the latest [Unobtanium Core](https://github.com/unobtanium/unobtanium/releases) and create a `bitcoin.conf` file with the following options:
+Download the latest [Unobtanium Core](https://github.com/unobtanium-official/unobtanium/releases) and create a `unobtanium.conf` file with the following options:

 ```
 rpcuser=unobtaniumrpc